kielikone/saldo-inflector/README.md

 Saldo inflector is a morphological inflector for Swedish.
 It is built from the Haskell source code [released by Språkbanken](https://spraakbanken.gu.se/resurser/saldo).
 (Scroll to the bottom of the page and look in the archive labeled SALDO v.1.0)

-The morphological paradigms for saldo were carved out from the source code and adapted to build (hopefully reproducibly) using a modern Haskell stack.
+The morphological paradigms for Saldo were carved out from the source code and adapted to build (hopefully reproducibly) using a modern Haskell stack.
 Glue code was written such that these paradigms can be used from Python:

 ```python
 >>> import saldo